linhqyy/AnimateDiff/README.md

 (Original colab by [@camenduru](https://github.com/camenduru))

 ## Features
+- `31/07/2023` Additional GIF output.
+Default displays GIF since autolooping on gradio mp4 is not directly supported.
+Frames are also saved into the output folder.
+MP4 is still accessible via the mp4 tab in the output area of the UI.
-- `39/07/2023` Longer videos via moving context window.
+- `30/07/2023` Longer videos via moving context window.
 Experimental.
 (Credit to https://github.com/dajes/AnimateDiff/tree/longer_videos)
 - `29/07/2023` Init image.
 Euler sampler is disabled when using init images.
 (Credit to https://github.com/talesofai/AnimateDiff)
 - `28/07/2023` Download models via UI
 - `28/07/2023` 100% inference speed due to fp16 (Credit to https://github.com/dajes/AnimateDiff/tree/longer_videos)
 - `28/07/2023` Loading of multiple LoRAs (Without degrading the network with each generation)

 ## Todo
-- GIF download
-- Keep still frames
 - Allow uploading of init images
 - Init image strength and decay options.
 Allowing you to control how strong the generation should follow to the initial image and how quickly it diverges from it.
 - Implement rife-ncnn-vulkan (Idea from https://github.com/neggles/animatediff-cli)